Gluten-Free Chocolate Cake Donuts

 For the Chocolate Glaze:

 • Dip the tops of the donuts into the glaze and place on a cooling rack.
-Sprinkle with rinbow sprinkles, if desired.
+Sprinkle with rainbow sprinkles, if desired.
 Let set for at least 5 minutes before enjoying.
 You may have extra glaze.

 Notes